Upcoming Winter 2025 Workshops

 • Discover strategies to react with encouragement instead of responding out of fear.

-• Invite cooperation through curiosity instead of punishment and rewards.
+• Invite cooperation with curiosity instead of relying on consequences.

 • Learn where THAT behaviors might be coming from.